billfor/acurite-bridge/README.md

 	RewriteCond %{REQUEST_FILENAME}\.php -f
 	RewriteRule ^(.*)$ $1.php

 The weatherbridge uses http so you need to have Apache listening on port 80.
-If running with SSL remember to disable it for the weatherstation script:
+If running with SSL remember to disable it for the weatherstation script, and also consider not logging the constant traffic.

 	RewriteRule "^/weatherstation" - [L]
 	# other rules that redirect traffic to 443

-### Debugging:
-Normal messages in the log  (LOGRESPONSE=true) look like:

-	[2017/03/17 00:19:01] acurite_from: {"localtime":"00:00:00","checkversion":"224"}
-	[2017/03/17 00:19:01] acurite_brdg: {"localtime":"00:00:00","checkversion":"224"}
-	[2017/03/17 00:19:55] wunderground: success

-There are two acurite GET requests from the bridge for every weatherunderground GET.
-The "localtime" parameter does not update in realtime, and is sometimes absent.
-All acurite responses are json.

-Wunderground will return the string "success" mostly, and occasionally return garbage or timeout.
-These errors should be expected.

-	[2017/03/15 04:50:33] Curl error: rtupdate.wunderground.com:52.25.21.79: Empty reply from server
+        # don't log the constant bridge traffic
+        SetEnvIf Request_URI "^/weatherstation.*$" dontlog
+        CustomLog ${APACHE_LOG_DIR}/access.log combined env=!dontlog

 ### Openhab Samples:
 The directory openhab contains a sample configuration using the MQTT bindings.